jesseduffield/ai-battlegrounds/README.md

 Then open http://localhost:3000 in your browser.

+# Work in progress

+Although this is certainly at MVP stage, it's very much a work in progress.

 ## Donate

 I blew 500 bucks on Opus 4.5 writing the code for this, so PLEASE consider donating [here](https://github.com/jesseduffield)